istarengwa/devise_metamask/README.md

 - It creates `app/controllers/metamask_controller.rb` with a `nonce` action that returns the stored nonce for a given Ethereum address in JSON.
 - It adds a route `get '/metamask_nonce', to: 'metamask#nonce'` to your `config/routes.rb` so the client can fetch the nonce via `GET /metamask_nonce?address=…`.

-When the generated controller receives a request for an address that does not yet exist in your database, it automatically creates a new record with that Ethereum address and generates an initial nonce.
-If your model includes Devise’s `:database_authenticatable` and `:validatable` modules, a placeholder email (for example `abcd…@metamask.local`) and a random password are assigned so the record satisfies the email and password validations.
-You can customise this behaviour by defining a class method `from_metamask(address, message)` on your model; if defined, it will be used instead of the default logic.
+When the generated controller receives a request for an address that does not yet exist in your database, it delegates the decision to your model via the class method `from_metamask`.
+By default, this method creates a user with a placeholder e‑mail and a random password (see below), mais si votre modèle comporte d’autres validations, la création peut échouer.
+Si `from_metamask` renvoie un enregistrement non persisté, le contrôleur répondra `404` afin que vous puissiez imposer un flux d’inscription personnalisé.
+Vous pouvez surcharger `from_metamask(address, message)` dans votre modèle pour créer l’utilisateur avec les champs requis ou pour empêcher la création automatique.

 Example for a `User` model: